 AIDA Communications Model

-For example, an AIDA-based campaign for a new smartphone might start with a high-impact ad (Attention), followed by detailed information on its innovative features (Interest), then testimonials or lifestyle shots showing its benefits (Desire), and finally a strong call-to-action like a limited-time offer (Action).
+A new smartphone campaign might begin with a high-impact teaser ad (Attention), follow up with videos highlighting its cutting-edge features (Interest), then show real users enjoying its benefits (Desire), and finally close with a limited-time pre-order offer (Action).

 LangChain